Importing Cinema 4D assets into the Unreal Editor

 To ensure that both options can actually be used for the import, they must of course both be installed.
 You can find installation instructions on this page.

-To be able to use Interchange and individually configured Pipeline Stacks, the Interchange component must be installed via the Cineware installation program (see installation instructions).
+To be able to use Interchange and individually configured Pipeline Stacks, the Interchange component must have been installed via the Cineware installation program (see installation instructions).

 The Unreal Engine's own documentation provides you with further information on the use and settings of Interchange to customize the import of data.
 You can find the corresponding website here.

-As mentioned above, the Cineware pipelines can also be added manually if you want to configure your own pipeline stacks.
+As already mentioned, the Cineware Pipelines can also be added manually if you want to configure your own Pipeline Stacks.
 To do this, open the Project Settings via the Edit menu in the Unreal Editor and navigate to the Engine section in the left-hand column.
 Here you will find the entry for Interchange (see also the following illustration).

 This automatic configuration of the Scene Pipeline Stack set by default ensures that a Cinema 4D scene including the assets, materials and textures used there is loaded automatically when Import into Level is used.